Project Lesser White-fronted Goose

 Resting Sites

-There are a few well-known staging sites in Sweden that are frequently used by LWfG on their spring- and autumn migration.
-These sites are already protected and managed in a way that favors LWfG.
+There are well-known staging sites in Sweden that are frequently used by LWfG on their spring- and autumn migration.
+A majority of these sites are already protected and managed in a way that favors LWfG.
 But still there are some staging sites that are unknown to the project.
 To find, protect and manage these sites are prioritized actions for the Swedish Lesser White-fronted Goose Project.
-One of the most important tools in this investigative work is LWfG equipped with GPS-transmitters.
+One important tool in this investigative work is LWfG equipped with GPS-transmitters.

 A scientific report regarding the Swedish population of LWfG was published in 2023.
 The study was based on GPS-data from wild caught Swedish LWfG and it revealed an unexpected wide network of migration corridors and staging sites.
 So far unknown key stopover sites were discovered in Denmark, northern Germany, and Sweden (Kruckenberg, H. et al. 2023).
 This gives us valuable information in the work with site protection and management.